-Parents and carers have a legal duty to ensure that their children of compulsory school age receive a suitable full-time education.
-It is also vital that they encourage their child's regular and punctual attendance at school.
-If a child is registered at a school then it is vital that they attend on a regular basis.
+Parents and carers have a legal duty to ensure that their child receives a suitable full-time education.
+If a child is registered at a school, it is vital that they are encouraged to attend on a regular basis.

-It is important that everyone works together to help children obtain the best possible start in life with a good education.
-Parents should work in partnership with Temple Meadow, notifying the school of the reason for any of their child’s absences and highlighting any areas of concern they may have so they can be addressed promptly.
+It is important that everyone works together to help children get off to the best possible start in life with a good education.
+We encourage parents to work in partnership with us and notify the school if their child should be absent.

 Below are a few reminders below about what we do as a school to try and support families in improving attendance:

 We always reward good attendance through certificates, prizes and events at the end of every term.

 We do send letters out when certain attendance thresholds are reached, as a timely reminder about the importance of maintaining good attendance.

 If a child's attendance falls below 92%, Parents/Carers can expect to be invited to meet with the Headteacher, to discuss any concerns regarding achieving good attendance goals, in order to fulfil a child's educational opportunities.